MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-purchase-products-sale.md

 7. Proceed to process the purchase order or orders, for example, by editing or adding purchase order lines.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).

-## <a name="to-create-a-purchase-invoice-from-a-sales-order-or-sales-invoice"></a>To create a purchase invoice from a sales order or sales invoice
+## To create a purchase invoice from a sales order or sales invoice
 To create a single purchase invoice for one or more lines on a sales document by first selecting which vendor to buy from, you use the **Create Purchase Invoice** function.

 > [!NOTE]